-To preset a station to a button:

-1. Tune in the desired station.
-(See "TUNE" or "SEEK" "SCAN".)

-If you desire to select the equalization that best suits the type of station selected.
-(See "EQ".)

-- 2. Push and hold the preset button until you hear a beep-this will set the station and EQ setting to the button.
-The preset number will appear on the display. - 3.
-Repeat the above steps for each button.
+To preset a station to a button: Tune in the desired station.
+(See "TUNE" knob or "SEEK" button.)
+Push and hold down the button until you hear a beep-this will set the station to the button.
+The button number will appear on the display.

-To tune to a preset station: Push the button for the station you want.
+To tune in to a preset station: Push the button for the station you want.
 The button number and station frequency will appear on the display.